Sanduk Ruit: Early career and marriage

 While in Australia, Ruit gained further deep specialization in eye surgery.
-Ruit and Hollows created the Small Incision Cataract Surgery (SICS) which used intraocular lenses, and Ruit became the first Nepali doctor to use intraocular lenses.
+Ruit and Hollows created the Small Incision Cataract Surgery (SICS), which used intraocular lenses, and Ruit became the first Nepali doctor to use intraocular lenses.
 To gain donations to make eye surgeries more affordable and accessible in Nepal, he established Nepal Eye Program Australia, later renamed The Fred Hollows Foundation.
-He was offered to stay and work in Australia, but he returned to Nepal and continued to work in Tripureshwor eye hospital.
+He was offered to stay and work in Australia, but he returned to Nepal and continued to work at Tripureshwor Eye Hospital.

-Ruit married to Nanda Shrestha, an ophthalmic nurse in 1987.
+Ruit married Nanda Shrestha, an ophthalmic nurse, in 1987.
 He has one son and two daughters.

 Accomplishments

 Working in Australia in 1986, Ruit and Fred Hollows developed a strategy for using inexpensive intraocular lenses to bring small-incision cataract surgery to the developing world.
 However, the lenses remained too expensive for many cataract patients.
 In 1995, Ruit developed a new intraocular lens that could be produced far more cheaply and which, as of 2010, is used in over 60 countries.
 Ruit's method is now taught in U.S. medical schools.
-Despite being far cheaper, Ruit's method has the same success rate as western techniques: 98% at six months.
+Despite being far cheaper, Ruit's method has the same success rate as Western techniques: 98% at six months.

 In 1994, Dr. Ruit founded the Tilganga Eye Center, now called the Tilganga Institute of Ophthalmology, in Kathmandu.
-It aims to provide eye care for patients worldwide at an affordable price.
-Ruit credits his wife as being a pillar of strength to him in his difficult days while pursuing Tilganga.
-The institute works closely with the Himalayan Cataract Project and other organizations to give cataract surgery to people in some of the world's most perilous and inaccessible locations, frequently for free.
-Tilganga has performed over 100,000 operations and trained over 500 medical personnel from around the world, and produces Ruit's intraocular lenses at a cost of less than US$5 each.
-It also produces prosthetic eyes for US$3, compared to imports that cost $150.
-For those unable to reach the center, or who live in otherwise isolated rural areas, Ruit and his team set up mobile eye camps, often using tents, classrooms, and even animal stables as makeshift operating rooms.
+It aims to provide eye care at an affordable price.
+The institute works closely with the Himalayan Cataract Project, which Ruit Co-founded with his colleague Geoff Tabin, and other organizations to give cataract surgery to people in some of the world's most perilous and inaccessible locations, frequently for free.
+Tilganga has performed over 100,000 operations, trained over 500 medical personnel from around the world, and produces Ruit's intraocular lenses at a cost of less than US $5 each.
+It also produces prosthetic eyes for US $3, compared to imports that cost $150.
+For those unable to reach the centre or who live in otherwise isolated rural areas, Ruit and his team set up mobile eye camps, often using tents, classrooms, and even animal stables as makeshift operating rooms.

 After treating a North Korean diplomat in Kathmandu, Ruit persuaded North Korean authorities to let him visit in 2006.
 There he conducted surgery on 1000 patients and trained many local surgeons.
-However, many of the citizens attributed the restoration of their sight to the supreme leader of North Korea at the time, Kim Jong-il.

 In April 2021, Ruit launched the Tej Kohli & Ruit Foundation with a mission to screen 1,000,000 people and cure 300,000 of cataract blindness by 2026.
 In March 2021, the foundation conducted its first microsurgical outreach camp in the Lumbini region of Nepal, where it screened 1,387 patients and cured 312 of blindness.
 Another camp in the Solukhumbu region screened 1,214 patients and cured 178 of blindness in April 2021.